Imanshr/my_projects/Investigate_dataset_Project_README.md

 following command:
 **pip install seaborn**

-- Jupyter Notebook Extensions: Install Jupyter Notebook Extensions to enhance your Jupyter Notebook experience.
+- **Jupyter Notebook Extensions**: Install Jupyter Notebook Extensions to enhance your Jupyter Notebook experience.
 You can install it using the following command:
 **pip install jupyter_contrib_nbextensions**